 Asia Conserved Series

-Lessons Learned from the UNESCO Asia-Pacific Heritage Awards for Culture Heritage Conservation
+Lessons Learned from the UNESCO Asia-Pacific Heritage Awards for Cultural Heritage Conservation

 Through colour photographs, architectural illustrations and detailed narratives, profiles of the Award-winning projects guide the reader in the approaches taken to resolve challenging technical, economic, social and political issues.
 Technical briefs, contributed by the conservators themselves, provide in-depth solutions to critical conservation problems.
 Bridging theory and practice, essays authored by the distinguished jury members provide a cross-cutting analysis of the body of conservation knowledge emerging from the UNESCO Asia-Pacific Heritage Awards programme.